coodyme/infrastructure/README.md

 # Infrastructure
-This is my personal home lab infrastructure.
+Files and scripts to set up my home lab infrastructure.
+Here you can find the configuration files for my Proxmox, Docker, Kubernetes clusters and some Terraform scripts.

 ## Time Zone
 By default, my time zone is `America/Sao_Paulo` for all of my containers.
+So in the .env file, the `TZ` variable is set to `America/Sao_Paulo`.

 ## Proxmox Configuration